 APPLICATION PROCESS OVERVIEW

-The application requirements for this Program as set my Act 71 are substantial.
+The application requirements for this Program as set by Act 71 are substantial.
 To ensure that no potential applicant expends extensive resources in developing a project that is not considered as a result of the nonconformance to criteria and requirements set forth in Act 71, the Board has as established a two step process:

-1) Eligibility Screening Pre-Proposal - Staff will review the materials submitted for eligibility and invite proposals from those applicants who projects are deemed eligible
+1) Eligibility Screening Pre-Proposal - Staff will review the materials submitted for eligibility and invite proposals from those applicants whose proposed Universal Service Area(s) are deemed eligible.
+Staff may determine that all, some, or none of the areas are.
+If a Univeral Service Area and the Applicant are deemed eligible, the Applicant need not submit additional prescreening materials for subsequent projects within the same Universal Service Area.

-2) Full Proposals by Invitation Only - Full proposals will be accepted upon receipt of an invitation by the Board.
+2) Full Proposals by Invitation Only - Full proposals will be accepted by invitation only.
 The Applicant will have the option to between two paths.
-The first “Conventional” Path is a traditional bid for service.
-The second option, “Phased Approach” is for applicants that desire a more collaborative approach with additional oversight in exchange for performance payments.
+The first “Conventional“Path is a traditional bid for service.
+The second option, “Phased Approach“is for applicants that desire a more collaborative approach with additional oversight in exchange for performance payments.